Morea revolt of 1453–1454: Revolt

 As the Sultan's vassals, the despots called upon Turkish aid, and Omar, the son of the Ottoman governor of Thessaly Turakhan Beg arrived in December 1453.
-After scoring a victory against the rebels, he departed, having secured the release of his brother Ahmed, who had been captured by the Byzantines in 1446.
+After scoring a victory against the rebels, he departed, having secured the release of his brother Ahmed, who had been captured by the Byzantines in 1452.
 The revolt did not subside however, and in October 1454 Turakhan himself was forced to intervene.
+His arrival forced Zaccaria to abandoned his siege on Patras and retreat to Aetos.

 After sacking a few fortresses, the rebellious populace capitulated.
 Turakhan advised the two Palaiologoi to settle their differences and rule well, and then departed the peninsula.
 Tribute was reinstated to the same levels and the Despots were to continue their vassalage as before.
-As for the rebel leaders, Boua was pardoned by Mehmet and later became a spokesperson for the Albanian people, Zaccaria fled and ended up as a pensioner in Venice and later the Papal Court, while Kantakouzenos escaped and disappeared from history.
+As for the rebel leaders, Bua was pardoned by Mehmet and later became a spokesperson for the Albanian people, Zaccaria fled and ended up as a pensioner in Venice and later the Papal Court, while Kantakouzenos escaped and disappeared from history.